-- Dr. Shamim Patel had diagnosed a woman as having a miscarriage but later discovered a fetal heartbeat during a procedure to remove what was presumed to be an unviable fetus.
+- A physician affiliated with the AdventHealth system in Illinois diagnosed a woman as having a miscarriage but later discovered a fetal heartbeat during a procedure to remove what was presumed to be an unviable fetus.

 - The baby later died from complications of the procedure, according to the mother’s lawyer.